 Home and Location

 Does the guardian live in a place you would want your children raised?
-Will they move now or plan to move in the future?
-If you want your children to spend the rest of their childhood in the same town, a guardian who had not such desire may not be the best fit.
+Will they move soon or plan to move in the future?
+If you want your children to spend the rest of their childhood in the same town, a guardian who has no such desire may not be the best fit.